A Novel Approach to Predictive Accuracy Testing in Nested Environments: Concluding Remarks

-The main motivation of this paper has been to provide a way of bypassing the variance degeneracy problem that arises in the context of out-of-sample nested model comparisons.
+The main motivation of this paper was to provide a way of bypassing the variance degeneracy problem that arises in the context of out-of-sample nested model comparisons.
 We did so by developing two new test statistics shown to have nuisance parameter free standard normal asymptotics and good power properties including in the close vicinity of the null hypothesis.
 Our proposed inferences can trivially accommodate conditional heteroskedasticity and are also shown to be robust to the presence of highly persistent predictors.
+Although our power analysis has ruled out the case of deterministic trends via Assumption B1 for instance, these can also be easily accommodated within our framework without any changes to the implementation of the tests provided that the trends are formulated in a scaled form as $(t/T)$ and its powers.
+Nested comparisons in purely deterministic environments would be particularly relevant in areas such as temperature modelling (e.g., \cite{wuzhao2017}, \cite{grg2020}) or the recent literature on modelling pandemic dynamics (e.g., \cite{jiangshao2020}, \cite{lilinton2021}).

 Although our proposed test statistics require two user inputs each, both have been shown to display good to excellent size control across a very broad range of such parameterisations in a multitude of empirically relevant settings.
 Although these user-inputs do have considerable influence on the finite sample power properties of both test statistics their choices can be accurately guided by examining the power functions associated with each test statistic, as demonstrated by our simulations and their theoretical backing.